-- Old error codes have not yet been cleared
+- Previous error codes are not cleared

-- Changes in temperature
+- Quick temperature variations

 Having known some of the reasons while your smoke detectors make those annoying sounds, we should look at “how to stop your smoke alarm from beeping.”
 But before then, you’ll need to find out what kind of smoke detector you have.